Glamping (glamorous camping) is a wonderful way to explore Australia's natural beauty in style.

 Kooljaman Camp, Cape Leveque, Kimberley region

 Kooljaman at Cape Leveque in the Kimberley, 220 kilometres (137 miles) north of outback beach town Broome (you can fly here from Perth), is jointly owned by local Aboriginal communities.
-It welcomes guests to swim from footprint-free beaches, learn about spearfishing or traditional bushfood, or simply explore one of the most truly remote places in the world.
+It welcomes guests to swim from footprint-free beaches, learn about spearfishing or traditional bushfood, or simply explore one of the most remote places in the world.
 Spend your days swimming or snorkelling in the turquoise waters, fishing from shore, spotting migrating whales or enjoying leisurely walks along the expansive beach.

 Glamping accommodation near Adelaide